hmoeneclaey/operads/README.md

 # Formalising ∞-Monoids in Two-Level Type Theory

 This repository contains a definition of ∞-monoids using operads, with a proof that they are invariant by equivalences and that loop spaces are such monoids.

+## Organisation
-To typecheck the project it is enough to load `MainTheorem.agda`.

-It does not use any library (except `Agda.Primive.agda` for levels in the universes).
+To type-check this project, it is enough to load `MainTheorem.agda`, this takes ~5min on my computer.
+It does not use any standard library, except `Agda.Primive.agda` for levels in the universes.

 ## Complete Files